timothebot/lacy/README.md

 Lacy is a z inspired cd alternative.
 It aims to make navigating easier for lazy people.

+> Lacy is WIP!
+You can only use it by building it yourself.
+Brew and others are coming soon.

 ## Examples

 ![Example 0](docs/assets/example_0.webp)

 ### Navigation without full path

 You don't have to type the full directory name.
 Just make sure the path matches the directory name more or less.

 ```sh